CarbonSol/CarbonSol/README.md

 All core features have been implemented and are functional.
 The platform is ready for initial testing and feedback.
 We are actively working on enhancements and additional features for the next release.

+**Development Progress**:
+- All MVP features have been implemented
+- Currently in internal testing phase, some bugs and performance issues may exist
+- Our team is working diligently to improve the project, optimize user experience, and enhance system stability
+- If you encounter any issues, please contact us via direct message on our official Twitter account [@CarbonSolDEX](https://twitter.com/CarbonSolDEX)
+- We will regularly release updates to fix known issues and add new features

 ## Official Links

 - **Website**: [https://carbonsol.io/](https://carbonsol.io/)